Akshanshkaushal/Portfolio-Tracker-capx/README.md

 #### Example of a GET Request
 ![GET Request Example](./frontend/public/get.png)

+## ⚠️ Assumptions and Limitations

+Please note the following assumptions and limitations for the demo version of the CapX application:

+1. **One Stock Only**: For demo purposes, you can add only one stock, with a quantity set to 1.
+This is to keep the demo simple and focused on showcasing core functionality.

+2. **No Authentication**: The application currently supports only one user and does not include authentication.
+This is solely for demo purposes, and user management will be implemented in future versions.

+3. **Simplified UI**: The user interface is intentionally kept simple and clear to provide a better understanding of the functionality.
+A more visually attractive design will be added later without compromising usability.

+We appreciate your understanding as we continue to enhance the platform! 🚀

 ## 🎨 User Interface Walkthrough

 Below is a step-by-step guide to navigating through the main features of the **Portfolio Tracker** application, with accompanying visuals to help you understand the workflow.